 All visitors sign in and out and wear badges of identification or a visitor’s badge.

-The main doors have good locking mechanisms.
+The main doors have fob locking mechanisms.

 Intruder alarms are installed.

-The following staff have a set of keys to access the school at any time:...........................
+The following staff have a set of keys to access the school at any time: Steve Tilley, Jodie Cooper, Heidi White, Jo Hart and School Caretakers.
 They can also activate the school’s electronic security system.
 The School Administrator has a full inventory of key holders and keys that have been allocated.

 Blinds or curtains have been installed in all classrooms and corridors for security, the classroom blinds or curtains are closed at the end of each school day.

-The Business Manager/cleaner in charge/head teacher is responsible for the security of the school at the end of the day by ensuring that doors, windows, skylights etc. are secured.
+The Caretaker is responsible for the security of the school at the end of the day by ensuring that doors, windows, skylights etc. are secured.
 All staff have responsibilities for ensuring their classroom windows are shut and lights and computers are switched off at the end of the day.

 Responding to call outs

-The following are the school’s nominated representatives who will respond in the event of an out-of-hours call out or see section 2:
+The following are the school’s nominated representatives who will respond in the event of an out-of-hours call out or see section 2: Security Wise

 The school have assessed the risks to these individuals and introduce suitable control measures to ensure that all risks are minimised.
 All nominated staff have been trained in how to deal with violence and aggression and will be supported if an incident occurs.
+(Read the Trust’s Personal Safety Policy)

 Lone Worker attendance